B4PT0R/streamlit-funplayer/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+Creative Commons - see LICENSE file for details.

 ## 🙏 Acknowledgments